 You can use the resources on the Internet to plan ahead before you lease or buy property and before you apply for your business license.
 Follow the steps below to learn more about the approved zone uses for the address where you want to locate your business.
 Start on the Find Your Zoning page.

 Ultimately, the zone use permit for your business license must be approved and issued by the Zoning department.
 Learn more about the Denver Zoning Code or visit the Zoning Office.

 Office Hours and Location

 General: (720) 865-3000

 Application forms and business entity documents are required for the applications process.
 All documents must be submitted in duplicate – one copy for the City of Denver and the original copy for the State of Colorado.
 Documents must be printed in black ink or typewritten.
 Photocopies are accepted.

 All documents should be submitted to the Department of Excise and Licenses.

 Sole Proprietorship Applicants

-Colorado Bureau of Investigations Fingerprinting: $38.50 per person who owns at least 10% of the business entity
+Colorado Bureau of Investigations Fingerprinting: $38.50 per person for anyone that owns at least 10% of the business entity.

 Inspections and paperwork can take longer than you expect.
 Plan extra time to get your license.